-For picky eaters like myself, the main quick service called The Artist’s Palette is not suitable, specifically for lunch and dinner.
+For picky eaters like myself, the main quick service called The Artist's Palette is not suitable, specifically for lunch and dinner.
 They only serve house-made chips with meals instead of french fries, and the meals themselves are not your typical burgers or chicken nuggets, which is a good or bad thing for guests.
 There are some nice options like the Cheeseburger Thin Crust Pie, but sometimes I just want to eat a basic, adult meal and not a meal from the kids' menu.
 I prefer food options at resorts where I believe there is a balance between adventurous and basic foods for all ages, like The Mara at Disney's Animal Kingdom Lodge.

 4. The size of the resort is huge and it takes time to get around property:

 Don’t get me wrong, the grounds are beautiful and kept up at Saratoga Springs; however, if you are not up to walking to the pools or to get food, this is not the resort for you.
 The bus rides are quite long around the resort itself because there are five bus stations and it is the largest DVC resort.
-Not to mention, I see snakes all the time here ever since the overhaul of the now Disney Springs; I prefer these animals to stay at Disney’s Animal Kingdom.
+Not to mention, I see snakes all the time here ever since the overhaul of the now Disney Springs; I prefer these animals to stay at Disney's Animal Kingdom.